-Hydroelectric power has been one of the few self-sufficient energy resources in resource-poor Japan for more than 100 years.
+Hydroelectric power has been one of the few selfsufficient energy resources in resource-poor Japan for more than 100 years.
 Hydroelectric power is an excellent source in terms of stable supply and generation cost over the long term.
 Though it used to compare unfavorably with thermal power for some time, hydroelectric power saw a renaissance following the oil crisis.

 Although the steady development of hydroelectric power plants is desired, Japan has used nearly all potential sites for constructing large-scale hydroelectric facilities, and so recent developments have been on a smaller scale.
-As the gap in demand between daytime and nighttime continues to widen, electric power companies are also developing pumped-storage power generation plants to meet peak demand.
-The share of pumped-storage generation facilities of the total hydroelectric power capacity in Japan is growing year by year.
+As the gap in demand between daytime and nighttime continues to widen, electric power companies also has developed pumped-storage power generation plants to meet peak demand.
+As a result, the share of pumped-storage generation facilities of the total hydroelectric power capacity in Japan has grown year-by-year.